 A heavy fall onto the shoulder can also result in injuring this muscle.
 Injury can occur to the tendon as it inserts into the top of the shoulder on the humerus.

 What can the athlete do?

-When the injury has healed and you are pain-free rotator cuff rehabilitation exercises which include mobility, strengthening and functional or sports specific exercises should be done.
+- When your injury has healed and you are pain-free, begin rotator cuff rehabilitation exercises.
+These should include mobility, strengthening and functional or sports specific exercises should be done.

 What can a Sports Injury professional do?